cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// Copy multiple anchors from one element into the current group.
+/// Copies multiple anchors from one element into the current group.
+Panics when used outside of a group.
+Copied anchors will be accessible in the same way anchors created by the `anchor` element are.
 ///
-/// - element (string): Element name
+/// - element (string): The name of the element to copy anchors from.
-/// - filter (auto,array): If set to an array, the function copies only
-///   anchors that are both in the source element and the filter list
+/// - filter (auto,array): When set to `auto` all anchors will be copied to the group.
+An array of anchor names can instead be given so only the anchors that are in the element and the list will be copied over.
 #let copy-anchors(element, filter: auto) = {
   (ctx => {
     assert(